jroes/library/coffeescript/chapters/02_syntax.md

     velocity = southern ?
 40

-If you're using a `null` check before accessing a property, you can skip that by placing the existential operator right before the opening parens.
+If you're using a `null` check before accessing a property, you can skip that by placing the existential operator right after the parens.
 This is similar to Ruby's `try` method.

 <span class="csscript"></span>